 Additional Information About the Elan Valley

 As the sun goes down, the valley turns into darkness.
-The only light comes from the moon which reflects the viaducts in the water.
-With little light pollution, the night sky becomes a twinkling sea of stars, planets, and constellations.
-Its splendour and dreamlike nature is comparable to seeing the Northern Lights.
+The only light comes from the moon, which reflects the viaducts in the water.
+With little light pollution, the night sky becomes a sparkling sea of stars, planets, and constellations.
+Its splendour and dreamlike nature are comparable to seeing the Northern Lights.
 The Elan Valley Visitor Centre hosts regular meet-ups from the Elan Valley Astronomy Group.
 This allows visitors to explore the sky through telescopes.
 Additionally, the Elan Valley has the International Dark Sky Park status.
 This continues to protect against light pollution so that generations to come can enjoy the same natural beauty.

 the elan valley Accommodation

 From camping, self-catered to pet-friendly accommodation, the Elan Valley has something for everyone.
 One place of historical note is Hen Dy and Y Beudy.
 It is a Grade II* listed building dating back to the 16th Century.
 However, the property is now used as two self-catered components.
-The cottages retain many traditional features, such as Gladstone flooring, open fireplace, uneven stone twisting staircase, and beamed ceilings.
+The cottages retain many traditional features, such as Gladstone flooring, an open fireplace, uneven stone twisting staircase, and beamed ceilings.
 These houses are situated close to Claerwen Valley and less than four miles from the Elan Valley Visitor Centre.

 Finally, head to the subscribe box at the top of the page to stay updated with my travels or for future inspiration.
-Sign up at this box to also grab your FREE copy of my PDF guide on How to Take Professional Travel Photos!
+Sign up at this box to grab your FREE copy of my PDF guide on How to Take Professional Travel Photos!

 Megan Openshaw says